github/training-kit/paths/graphql/03-first-query.md

   nav: "github-graphql"
 main-content: |

- In the last section, we used an existing **query** to display our username in the Results pane.
-If you participated in the extra `avatarUrl` exercise, your query also provided a link to your GitHub avatar.
+ In the last section, we used the default **query** to display our username in the Results pane.
+Then, we added `avatarUrl` to your query which provided a link to your GitHub avatar.
 To learn more about what a query is, click "Tell me why" under this next exercise.

- Let's imagine that you'd like to update your team [in an issue](https://guides.github.com/features/issues/) about some of your recent work.
-You could use a GraphQL query to find out what pull requests you've most recently contributed to.
+ Let's imagine that you'd like to update your team about some of your recent work [via an issue](https://guides.github.com/features/issues/).
+You could use a GraphQL query to find the pull requests you've most recently contributed to.

  1. Paste this query into the [GraphQL explorer](https://developer.github.com/v4/explorer/).